femfataal/FMP/journal.md

 ## Entry 14/09/2023 ##
 I guess I need to define what I mean with human-like and which emotions I want to mimick, asss well as thinking of a good service.
 Maybe I could repurpose and make some new Figma prototypes.
 See what digital services I can make as wel as generate.
 Hand those of to people and see how they react?

+Should also spend some time on making something creative to set the tone of the project.
 ## Entry 13/09/2023 ##

 Made a draft proposal/set-up.
 If I'm smart I can repurpose some of the bits of lat project's theorectical framework.